awsdocs/amazon-rds-user-guide/doc_source/custom-setup-sqlserver.md

   These are either used to create an RDS Custom DB instance or passed as a parameter in a creation request\.
 + Confirm there aren't any service control policies \(SCPs\) restricting account level permissions\.

-  If the account that you're using is part of an AWS organization, it might have service control policies \(SCPs\) restricting account level permissions\.
+  If the account that you're using is part of an AWS Organization, it might have service control policies \(SCPs\) restricting account level permissions\.
 Make sure that the SCPs don't restrict the permissions on users and roles that you create using the following procedures\.

   For more information about SCPs, see [Service control policies \(SCPs\)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) in the *AWS Organizations User Guide*\.
-Use the [describe\-organization](https://docs.aws.amazon.com/cli/latest/reference/organizations/describe-organization.html) AWS CLI command to check whether your account is part of an AWS organization\.
+Use the [describe\-organization](https://docs.aws.amazon.com/cli/latest/reference/organizations/describe-organization.html) AWS CLI command to check whether your account is part of an AWS Organization\.

+  For more information about AWS Organizations, see [What is AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) in the *AWS Organizations User Guide*\.

 **Note**
 For a step\-by\-step tutorial on how to set up prerequisites and launch Amazon RDS Custom for SQL Server, see the blog post [Get started with Amazon RDS Custom for SQL Server using an CloudFormation template \(Network setup\)](http://aws.amazon.com/blogs/database/get-started-with-amazon-rds-custom-for-sql-server-using-an-aws-cloudformation-template-network-setup/)